Cray-HPE/docs-csm/install/redeploy_pit_node.md

     BootNext: 0014
     ```

-1. Collect a backdoor login ... fetch the CAN IP address for `ncn-m002` for a backdoor during the reboot of `ncn-m001`.
+1. <a name="collect-can-ip-ncn-m002"></a>Collect a backdoor login.
+Fetch the CAN IP address for `ncn-m002` for a backdoor during the reboot of `ncn-m001`.

     1. Get the IP